Exercise increased caution in Guyana due to crime.

 Travelers Who Require Accessibility Assistance: The Guyana Constitution mandates the state to take measures to protect persons with disabilities, but there is no law that mandates provision of access for such persons.
 There is also a lack of appropriate infrastructure that provides access to both public and private facilities.

 Illegal Drugs: Travelers to the United States from Guyana have found narcotics planted in their luggage, both in bags registered under their names and in items they were carrying for others.
-U.S. citizens are reminded to only carry items that are personally purchased and packed and to ensure that no additional bags are registered in their name.
+U.S. citizens should carry items that are personally purchased and packed, and ensure that no additional bags are registered in their name.
 Drug laws in Guyana are strict, pre-trial detention can last for years, and final sentences are lengthy.

 Drinking Water: The water supply system throughout Guyana may be contaminated.
 U.S. citizens should treat or boil water before consumption, or purchase bottled water.

 Changing Currency and Credit Card Use: Credit cards are only accepted in limited locations in Georgetown.
 Stolen PIN data is common when credit cards or ATM cards are used.
 U.S. citizens should only exchange currency with banks, hotels, or licensed money exchange houses (“cambios”).